Stanley Harwood McCuaig: Legal career

 McCuaig practiced with the Rutherford firm for many years, becoming a full partner in 1923 alongside his brother-in-law Cecil Rutherford.
 In 1939, he left to establish his own firm, McCuaig, Desrochers, Beckingham & McDonald, which continues today as McCuaig Desrochers LLP.
 In 1948, his son Eric McCuaig joined the firm.
 McCuaig practiced law in Edmonton for almost 60 years, setting very high practice standards for himself and for the firm.

 In 1949 and 1950, McCuaig was the president of the Canadian Bar Association, a voluntary professional association of lawyers across Canada.
 He was also made an honorary member of the American Bar Association in 1949.
 From 1952 to 1953, he served as the president of the Law Society of Alberta, the regulatory body for lawyers in Alberta.
 Some twenty years later, his son Eric McCuaig was also elected president of the Law Society.

 Death and Honours

 Following a lengthy illness, McCuaig died in Edmonton on February 11, 1986.
 He is buried in the Mount Pleasant Cemetery.

 Throughout his life, he received many awards in recognition of his public and legal.
 In 1949, Queen's University awarded him an honorary Doctor of Laws degree.
 In recognition of his public service service, he was named Edmonton's "citizen of the year" in 1955.
-In 1972 he was named to the Order of Canada and received the Bene Merenti medal from Pope Paul VI the following year for his work with charitable causes.
+In 1972 he was named to the Order of Canada and received the Bene Merenti medal from Pope Paul VI the following year for his work with charitable causes, including the Misericordia Hospital and Sisters of Charity of Saint Vincent de Paul (Halifax).

 The Dr. Stanley Harwood McCuaig Scholarship is awarded at Queen's Law School to students with high standing in courses in Property Law, Business Associations and Commercial Law.